 11. Reversing Roe

-Does an admirable job giving a balanced treatment of the highs and lows of one of the greatest musical stars of all time.
-Offers some startling revelations that needed more time to breathe, but it’s still a potent documentary in a year full of good ones.
+It does an admirable job giving a balanced treatment of the highs and lows of one of the greatest musical stars of all time.
+It offers some startling revelations that needed more time to breathe, but it’s still a potent documentary in a year full of good ones.

 9. City of Joy

 A harrowing look at the criminal sexual atrocities women (I say women, but many are just children) suffers at the hands of men (even big business) while reclaiming their lives (body and soul) in a war-torn region of the Congo.
 Madeleine Gavin’s documentary is undeniably powerful.